 Figure R.10.
 Transport of WLAN L2 frame of target interface via the co-located SFF/WIF/AR using the logical connection at the MICF, showing (a) the MICLSAP and MICSAP, and (b) the resulting protocol stack.

-The SRCF interfaces with the TCP or UDP / IP layer through the Media Independent Control Service Access Point (MICSAP).
+The SR-MIHF interfaces with the TCP or UDP / IP layer through the Media Independent Control Service Access Point (MICSAP).
 The source WiMAX link enables the TCP or UDP / IP connection between the MN and the WiMAX network, which may then connect to the WLAN AN through the Internet or the WiMAX CSN.
-Therefore single radio handover control (SRC) frames may be exchanged between the SRCF in the MN and the SRCF in the Proxy GW/WIF/AR and/or the WLAN AP in the WLAN network using TCP or UDP / IP transport.
+Therefore single radio handover control (SRC) frames may be exchanged between the SR-MIHF in the MN and the SR-MIHF in the Proxy GW/WIF/AR and/or the WLAN AP in the WLAN network using TCP or UDP / IP transport.

-The SRCF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
-An L2 frame is encapsulated with a SRCF header to constitute a SRC frame, which is exchanged between the MN and the target WLAN AP or the co-located Proxy GW/WIF/AR.
+The SR-MIHF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
+An L2 frame is encapsulated with a SR-MIHF header to constitute a SRC frame, which is exchanged between the MN and the target WLAN AP or the co-located Proxy GW/WIF/AR.

 The MN will query the Information Repository to find the candidate target WLAN AP.
 Based on the information from the Information Repository, the MN will then have some means to identify the target WLAN AP, such as the link-layer address in order to perform network entry procedure to the WLAN network using L2 packets.